avigershon/flink-application/README.md

 # Flink Application

-This project provides a simple Java Flink 1.21 application.
-It reads from a table defined at runtime, converts it to a DataStream to replace the value of a specified field, and writes the modified stream to a Kafka topic.
+This project provides a simple Java Flink 2.0 application.
+It executes a list of DDL statements at startup, registers a few example user-defined functions, and then reads from the `users` table to produce processed rows that are written to the `casino_activities` table.

 ## Requirements